alexlevy0/fantastic-tech-interview-questions-mock/README.md

 * What is round robin
 * What different shell could you name
 * What is the difference between a document store and a relational database?
+* What are the pros and cons of monolithic vs microservice architectures?

 # 🔩 Back-end